PaulWheatcroft/owery-joinery/README.md

 > The purpose of this project was to create a functional e-commerce site to replace the current static site.
 >

-The live project has been deployed to https://owery-joinery.herokuapp.com/

 # User Experience (UX)

 ## User Stories